-Spanish V +\12World Languages1 CreditStudents in the fifth year of Spanish are assumed to have a high level of interest and ability to communicate in the language.
+Spanish V +12World Languages1 CreditStudents in the fifth year of Spanish are assumed to have a high level of interest and ability to communicate in the language.
 This course continues to be dedicated to simple and complex grammatical concepts as well as the culture and history of the Spanish speaking world.
 Reading, writing, listening, speaking, translating, and interpreting are all important components.
-Student choice will be emphasized, especially related projects.Prerequisite: Spanish IV and Department Consent
+Student choice will be emphasized, especially related to projects.
+Dual Credit is available through Concordia University Nebraska.
+Prerequisite: Spanish IV and Department Consent